adaltas/node-nikita/docs/content/usages/conditions_assertions.md

 ## Internal API

-Conditions are expressed in its own module "nikita/lib/misc/conditions" and can be used outsite the scope of Nikita.
+Conditions are expressed in its own module "nikita/lib/misc/conditions" and can be used outside the scope of Nikita.

-For each option is defined a function to test the condition.
-Thus, all options share the same API and receive 3 arguments:
+For each config is defined a function to test the condition.
+Thus, all config share the same API and receive 3 arguments:

-*   `options` Object with all the options passed to the handler
+*   `config` Object with all the configs passed to the handler
 *   `succeed` Callback executed on success
 *   `skip` Callback executed when a condition is not fulfill

-Options are followed by two callbacks.
+Config is followed by two callbacks.
 The first callback is called if all the provided command were executed successfully otherwise the second callback is called.